-The nature of such so-called facilitation payments is that they are often rather small, and therefore perceived not to impact the business' bottom line.
+The nature of such so-called facilitation payments is that they are often rather small, and therefore perceived not to impact the company's bottom line.
 In addition, as the excuse goes, the payments may actually be beneficial to the perceived, underpaid public official counterparty.
 The payments may therefore be seen merely as a tip, donation, or altruistic payment.

 However, such an attitude can escalate to more substantial payments or arrangements, to win or conclude business deals.
 In this case, the employee may collude with the customer, granting some kind of undue advantage under the contract terms, to win the deal.
-The advantage - whether financial or other - is often not paid out directly from the business' resources, but is rather anticipated and directly calculated into the business transaction.
+The advantage - whether financial or other - is often not paid out directly from the company's resources, but is rather anticipated and directly calculated into the business transaction.
 The employee wins the contract without paying additional costs, while the customer obtains their undue advantage.
 Both sides feel that "no one got hurt", and that their arrangement was therefore beneficial for both parties.

 - Facilitation payments essentially "sand the wheels": Let's start with the perception that there is no victim when employees use small, improper, unofficial payments to speed up bureaucratic processes.
-The popular belief is that these payments "grease the wheel", even assisting under-resourced public institutions.
-But evidence points in the opposite direction.9 - > They are illegal: No matter how small, facilitation payments are bribes, and therefore prohibited under most national laws.
-The laws must be enforced. - > They are unjustified: It is true that in some countries they may still be considered normal practice, or even necessary to do business.
+The popular belief is that these payments "grease the wheel", even assisting underresourced public institutions.
+But evidence points in the opposite direction.9 - > They are illegal: No matter how small, facilitation payments are bribes, and therefore prohibited under most national laws - > They are unjustified: It is true that in some countries they may still be considered normal practice, or even necessary to do business.
 It may also be true that public officials in many parts of the world are indeed poorly paid.
 However, they are not legally entitled to request extra, unrecorded money.
-These payments provide an extra source of earnings, depriving the country of much needed income tax revenues
+These payments provide an extra source of earnings, depriving the country of much needed income tax revenues. - > They do not speed up bureaucratic processes: Through such payments, officials are motivated to introduce additional, unnecessary steps or delays in public processes, to solicit more money.
+Gradually, ever more "grease" is needed to obtain permits and licenses.

-9 For example Pierre-Guillaume Méon and Khalid Sekkat, "Does corruption grease or sand the wheels of growth?", Public choice 122.1-2, pages 69-97, 2005; or Daniel Kaufmann and Shang-Jin Wei, "Does "grease money" speed up the wheels of commerce?", National bureau of economic research - No. w7093.
-1999.
+9 For example Pierre-Guillaume Méon and Khalid Sekkat, "Does corruption grease or sand the wheels of growth?", Public choice 122.1-2, pages 69-97, 2005; or Daniel Kaufmann and Shang-Jin Wei, "Does "grease money" speed up the wheels of commerce?", National bureau of economic research - No. w7093, 1999.